reformcollective/reform-next-starter/README.md

 # Reform Gatsby Starter

 Setup!
+Remove each item from the list as you complete it.

 1. Clone using the template in GitHub
 1. Update all existing packages with `pnpm dlx npm-check-updates --deep -u` (feel free to update the starter repository as well)